 Continue from the Hof towards another historical landmark – House Tinnenburg.
 The 15th century house that was part of the historical city wall around Amersfoort.

 Across the canal from the Tinnenburg on Zuidsingel street stands monumental Cohen House.
 The 18th century house was built for Benjamin Cohen (Amersfoort banker and tobacco merchant).
-But then later in the 19th century it was bought by Zusters van Onze Lieve Vrouw van Amersfoort (Sisters of Our Lady of Amersfoort) and converted into a monastery.
+Later, in the 19th century it was bought by Zusters van Onze Lieve Vrouw van Amersfoort (Sisters of Our Lady of Amersfoort) and converted into a monastery.

 Muurhuizen (wall houses) and Plompetoren